Euoplocephalus: Discovery and species

 Canadian paleontologist Lawrence Morris Lambe discovered the first specimen on 18 August 1897 in the area of the present Dinosaur Provincial Park, in the valley of the Red Deer River, Alberta, Canada.
 In 1902, this fossil, CMN 210 (also NMC 210) was designated as the holotype specimen of the type species Stereocephalus tutus.
 This specimen consists of the upper part of a cranium and a transverse series of five scutes that were part of a cervical half ring.
 The generic name was derived from Greek στερεός, stereos, "solid", and κεφαλή, kephalè, "head", which refers to the formidable armour.
 However, the genus name was already preoccupied — the name had already been given to an insect, the beetle Stereocephalus Lynch 1884 — so Lambe changed it to Euoplocephalus in 1910, with as combinatio nova (new combination name) Euoplocephalus tutus.
 The type species remains Stereocephalus tutus.
-In 1915, Edwin Hennig classified E. tutus under the genus Palaeoscincus Leidy 1856, coining a Palaeoscincus tutus.
+In 1915, Edwin Hennig classified E. tutus under the genus Palaeoscincus Leidy 1856, coining Palaeoscincus tutus.
 Today however, Palaeoscincus is considered to be a nomen dubium based on indeterminate ankylosaurian teeth.
 In 1964, Euoplocephalus was by Oskar Kuhn referred to Ankylosaurus, as a Ankylosaurus tutus.

 The genus name Euoplocephalus, meaning "well-armed head", is derived from the Greek words eu (εὖ) meaning "well", hoplo~ (ὁπλο~) meaning "armed", and kephale (κεφαλή) meaning "head".
 This name has been misspelled more than a dozen different ways in formal scientific literature.
 The specific name tutus means "safely protected" in Latin.
 The only valid species known today is Euoplocephalus tutus.